code-423n4/2022-11-size-findings/data/aviggiano-Q.md

-# 1. Define magic numbers as constant values in order to improve the legibility of the code
+# 1. Define magic numbers as constant values in order to improve the code's legibility

+a) `MAX_BIDS`

 ```diff
 diff --git a/src/SizeSealed.sol b/src/SizeSealed.sol